sam-tech-cn/Edu_KS-System/README.md

 # Edu_KS-System
 ## Introduction

-I wrote this project from 0 to 1, this is a `Full Stack` plus `DevOps` project.
+I wrote this project from scratch, this is a `Full Stack` plus `DevOps` project.
 I have marked some tips by @edu, you can search it globally.

 ## What can you learn from this project?